People often imagine that owning a cafe is a licence to print money.

 Here are a few practical ways to do just that:

-• Simplify your menu.
 The more items and ingredients you have, the more time is eaten up on service, with managing orders & product waste.

-• Improve your workflow.
 Arrange equipment, benches and furniture to minimise the amount of running around by staff.

-• Automate repetitive processes - automatic grinders, tamping robots, milk steamers and contactless card systems are just a few examples.
+Automatic grinders, tamping robots, milk steamers and contactless card systems are just a few examples.

-#4 Change the Product Mix
+4. Change the Product Mix

 The ‘mix’ of products that you sell are not all equal.
 Some menu items have high sales & high margins, others have low sales and low margins.

-The first step is to know which is which.
 If you’ve discovered the reports section of your cash register, take a look at the product mix report (could be called ‘sales by product’, ‘product sales analysis’ or something similar).

 Think of your menu like a football team.
-If a product isn’t performing, it’s time to put it on the bench and bring on some fresh legs.
-Those low-selling, low-margin products are dragging down your overall cafe profit.
+If a product is letting the team down by not delivering profit, then maybe it’s time to put it on the bench and bring on some fresh legs.

 food menu cafe profit